rogerbinns/apsw/doc/build.rst

 The extension just turns into a single file apsw.so (Linux/Mac) or apsw.pyd (Windows).
+(More complicated name on Pythons implementing :pep:`3149`).
 You don't need to install it and can drop it into any directory that is more convenient for you and that your code can reach.
 To just do the build and not install, leave out *install* from the lines above.
 (Use *build_ext --inplace* to have the extension put in the main directory.)